cloud-gov/cg-site/_docs/orgs-spaces/roles.md

 Anyone with a .mil or .gov account can [sign up for their own cloud.gov account]({{ site.baseurl }}/sign-up/) with a sandbox space in their agency's cloud.gov sandbox org.

-To invite someone to a non-sandbox org, including federal employees and federal contractors without .gov or .mil email addresses, [send them an invite](https://account.fr.cloud.gov/invite).
+To invite someone to a non-sandbox org, including federal employees and federal contractors without .gov or .mil email addresses, an Org Manager can [send them an invite](https://account.fr.cloud.gov/invite).
 This may prompt you to log into your cloud.gov account first.

 Then, confirm with them that they have received and accepted the invite.
 Now they have a cloud.gov account!